arkku/aidentd/README.md

 ============

-Currently (and probably forever) `aidentd` is only intended for relatively modern GNU/Linux systems.
-Other machines on the LAN can still run other forwarding-compatible (or fixed-response) Ident servers with the router running `aidentd`.
+Currently (and probably forever) `aidentd` is only intended for relatively modern Linux systems.
+However, other machines on the LAN can still run other forwarding-compatible (or fixed-response) Ident servers with the router running `aidentd`.

-Otherwise, the required tools and libraries are:
+Beyond Linux, the required tools and libraries are:

 * `inetd` (e.g., `openbsd-inetd`)
 * `conntrack` (only for forwarding)
 * `libcap` (and `libcap-dev` for compiling)

-Example on Debian:
+Installing requirements on Debian:

     sudo apt-get install build-essential libcap-dev conntrack openbsd-inetd